Screen Reader Testing for Developers: A Practical Getting Started Guide

 Form labeling in context

-A form field can have a valid element and still be confusing to a screen reader user.
+A form field can have a valid <label> element and still be confusing to a screen reader user.
 If your label says "Name" but there are three fields on the page labeled "Name" (one for the user, one for a billing contact, one for a shipping contact), the screen reader user has no way to know which "Name" they are currently editing without surrounding context that may not be programmatically associated.

 The takeaway is straightforward: automated scanners and screen reader testing are complementary.
 Automated tools give you speed and coverage.
 Screen reader testing gives you accuracy and confidence.
 You need both.
 If you have not yet run an automated scan, start there.
 A11yScope's free scanner will give you a baseline report in minutes.
 Then use this guide to go deeper.